 Prep ahead is a great option if entertaining the next day.
 You might need to give the sauce a whisk just to bring back the vibrant green color, then slather all. the. things.
 The combination of the finely minced garlic, cool and creamy yogurt, crunchy cucumber and subtle pop of acidic vinegar is so stinking tasty.

-- 4 lb boneless leg of lamb or shoulder roast
+- 4 pound boneless leg of lamb or shoulder roast

 - 1 tablespoon chili powder